vinland-technology/flict-obsolete/README.md

 * wget

-* Java dependencies will be download when you configure
+* Extra Java components will be download when you configure

 ## Required java components